Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Importer Window](../assets/images/part-5/ImporterInitialWindow.png)

 Every tab is closeable.
 Additionally, using the right click on the tab names, a context menu appears where the user can close a specified group of tabs.
-Data coming from closed sheets is not imported or taken into account in the cofniguration in any way.
+Data coming from closed sheets is not imported or taken into account in the configuration in any way.

 ![Importer Sheet Context Menu](../assets/images/part-5/ImporterSheetContextMenu.png)